dad98253/passwinlog/README.md

 The .mc file is compiled into a .res file which is linked into a .dll:

+If you are using Visual Studio, open a "Developer Command Prompt" window (under Visyual Studio in your start menu).
+If you are using the Windows SDK with some other IDE, you will need to set your path to the appropriate tools folder.

 To compile the message text file, use the following command:

  mc -U passwinlog.mc